Cahn-C/PrimeCustomerAndRegionInsights/README.md

 By joining the tables or connecting relationships with the appropriate columns for each table, I was able to view data in a way that was easy for me to understand and answer my questions.

 Questions for the Prime Customers:
-Q1: Which region has the most calls in total?
+Q1: Which region has the most calls in total? **South Atlantic**
-Q2: Which region has the most calls from customers that have the Prime Membership?
+Q2: Which region has the most calls from customers that have the Prime Membership? **South Atlantic**
-Q3: Which region has the most calls from customers that do not have the Prime Membership?
+Q3: Which region has the least amount of calls from customers that do not have the Prime Membership? **East North Central**
-Q4: Can the highest number of calls have the lowest number of ordes?
+Q4: Can the highest number of calls have the lowest number of ordes? **In this cse no, if the nuber of calls for one region is high, then the number of orders will be high as well.**